TAGMDL

 Household User Experience (UX): The Right Control Surfaces

-Desk, TV, phone, and wall - meeting humans where they are.
+Desk, TV, phone, and wall - meeting humans where they are within the framework of calm technology, fostering human-centered homes that seamlessly integrate smart home infrastructure.

 Read More